d-cubed/relationalframing/README.md

 sentiment analysis - how positive and negative [there are basically 50 million tutorials about this] the relationships expressed regarding the topic, i.e. its relational framing

+This is a work in progress.
+It will be cleaned up and organized.

 1. scraper.py - grabs data from reddit - you'll need your own credetnials and submission IDs